-As these activities are meant to enhance your own home school curriculum, there will be no homework at Friday School although reports will be issued through THEO’s Jupiter Grades system to keep all parents in the loop about the activities of their Friday School students.
+As these activities are meant to enhance your own home school curriculum, there will be no homework at Friday Adventures although reports will be issued through THEO’s Jupiter Grades system to keep all parents in the loop about the activities of their Friday Adventures students.

 Children can be dropped off at 8:45 a.m. and picked up again at 1:30.
 All they need to bring is their lunch, a water bottle and a snack (and Show and Tell, if applicable).
 All other supplies will be provided.

-Friday School tuition is $125/month/student payable over nine months—September through May, with May collected at registration.
-It’s non-refundable; however, if you drop Friday School mid-year, future months’ tuition is not due.
+Friday Adventures tuition is $125/month/student payable over nine months—September through May, with May collected at registration.
+It’s non-refundable; however, if you drop Friday Adventures mid-year, future months’ tuition is not due.

-Email our Friday School Director Vicki Musall at firstname.lastname@example.org.
+Email our Friday Adventures Director Vicki Musall at firstname.lastname@example.org.

 Mrs. Brockman, Art